josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 This interface represents a mutable reference to a fixed memory location.

 **Note:** This interface inherits from `IReferenceable<T>`, `IReadOnlyFixedReference<T>` and `IFixedMemory`.
 This type allows public implementation or inheritance.
-In .NET 9.0 and later, `T` allows `ref struct`.
+Starting with .NET 9.0, `T` can be a `ref struct`.

 #### Methods: